-The Waste King® Legend L-8000 garbage disposer has a plug in electrical cord, however my old disposal unit was the hardwired type.
+The Waste King® Legend L-8000 garbage disposer has a plug in electrical cord, however my old disposal unit was the hardwired type connected to the house electrical cable.
 I therefore needed to install an electrical outlet under the sink to plug in the new Waste King disposer.
 Converting a hardwired electrical connection to an plug-in wall outlet is simple and inexpensive.
 I prefer a plug-in disposer because it’s easy to remove for maintenance and easier access to the sink plumbing.

 Under Sink Electrical Outlet

-I purchased a Leviton single outlet, steel outlet box and cover plate for $5.29 w/o tax at my local home improvement store.
+I purchased a Leviton single outlet, steel outlet box and cover plate for $5.29 w/o tax at Home Depot:

 I bought a single outlet to prevent any other appliance from being plugged to prevent overloading the circuit.

 For safety’s sake, let’s review where I am in this project:

 - The garbage disposer is on a dedicated circuit from the main electrical service panel.